needle-mirror/com.unity.netcode/Documentation~/optimizations.md

 ### `GhostImportance`

-[`GhostImportance`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostImportance.html) is the configuration component for setting up importance scaling. `GhostSendSystem` invokes the `ScaleImportanceFunction` only if the `GhostConnectionComponentType` and `GhostImportanceDataType` are created.
+[`GhostImportance`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostImportance.html) is the configuration component for setting up importance scaling.
+`GhostSendSystem` invokes the `BatchScaleImportanceFunction` only if the `GhostConnectionComponentType` and `GhostImportanceDataType` are created.

 The fields you can set on this is:
-- `ScaleImportanceFunction` allows you to write and assign a custom scaling function (to scale the importance, with chunk granularity).
+- `BatchScaleImportanceFunction` allows you to write and assign a custom scaling function (to scale the importance, with chunk granularity).
 - `GhostConnectionComponentType` is the type added per-connection, allowing you to store per-connection data needed in the scaling calculation.
 - `GhostImportanceDataType` is an optional singleton component, allowing you to pass in any of your own static data necessary in the scaling calculation.
 - `GhostImportancePerChunkDataType` is the shared component added per-chunk, storing any chunk-specific data used in the scaling calculation.